Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 There could different reasons why an actor does not report its end of tick, notably:

-- its internal logic may be incorrectly implemented, resulting in that actor being unable to terminate properly (ex: infinite loop)
+- its internal logic may be incorrectly implemented, resulting in that actor being unable to terminate properly (e.g. infinite loop)

 - the lingering actor (actor A) might be actually waiting for the acknowledgement from another actor (actor B) to which that actor A sent an actor message this tick